Malmactor/malrio/docs/proposal.md

 ---

 ### Summary
 The main idea of this project is to create a powerful AI + scalable map generator for Super Mario Playing on Minecraft.
 For AI, we use the observable map as input, through a deep learning pipeline, to generate an action as output.
-For the map generator, we use generative adversarial networks, which takes a noise as input and generate a map close to actual Super Mario level.
+For the map generator, we use generative adversarial networks, which take a noise as input and generate a map close to actual Super Mario level.
 For possible applications, this AI+map method could be inplemented in many actor-based games.

 ### Algorithms
 __For Actor (Mario)__<br>